Tik tok, there's your biological clock

 Healthy eating can help keep your eggs healthy.
 Healthy fats (Omega-3) are especially important.

-Studies have shown that if you often eat foods high in omega-3 fatty acids, it can help increase the quality of your eggs and your ovarian reserve (egg supply).
+Studies have shown that if you often eat foods high in omega-3 fatty acids, it can help improve the quality of your eggs and.
 So, to support the quality of your eggs, you need to eat enough healthy fats.

 Healthy fats are fats with a high percentage of unsaturated fat and a low percentage of saturated fat.
 They contain enough omega-3 fatty acids and little omega-6 (you absorb enough of this with a normal diet).

 Omega-3 is, just like magnesium, important for your progesterone levels.
 Progesterone is one of the most important hormones for a healthy pregnancy.
 The production of progesterone after conception is extremely important.
 It prevents your body from rejecting the embryo, ensures that the uterus remains in optimal condition and that the growth of mammary glands is stimulated.

 Where can you find healthy fats and how much should you eat to keep your eggs healthy?

 You can find healthy fats in fatty fish (salmon, herring, mackerel and sardines, also known as omega-3 fatty acids).
 Not so into fish?

 You can also find omega-3 in nuts, avocado, olive oil, coconut oil, pumpkin seed oil, hemp oil and walnut oil.
 Organic eggs also contain good fats.
 Replenish your reserves with a supplement made from algae oil.